-Bit Use 0 #01 When this bit is set, the Global System Manager sign-on screen is not displayed until a character is keyed.
-This option is designed for use with remote screens that are attached to the host computer via a modem.
-The actual "trigger character" is determined by other bits in this flag (see below).
-When this bit is clear, the sign-on screen is displayed normally.
-This option normally applies only to the initial sign-on screen (i.e. the one displayed when Global System Manager is initiated).
-It does not normally affect the sign-on screen that is displayed when a user is restarted by \$E or the \$STATUS RES command.
-Bit-5 (see below) controls whether the option applies to only the first sign-on screen for a particular terminal or all sign-on screens for a terminal.
-This option applies to all screens in the configuration file (including the "master console"), although it is only expected to be of use with remote serial screens (connected to the host computer via a modem) or if the serial screen is switched off when Global System Manager is initiated resulting in feedback along the serial cable.
-1 #02 When this bit is set, only a specific character may be keyed to trigger the initial display.
-The specific character may be either <cr> or <esc> as determined by bit-4, see below.
-When this bit is clear, any input character will initiate the sign-on screen display.</esc></cr> 2 #04 When this bit is set, the "trigger character" is ignored by Global System Manager.
-When this bit is clear, the "trigger character" is accepted normally.
-3 #08 When this bit is set, the sign-on screen is suppressed completely.
-When this bit is clear, the sign-on screen is displayed normally.
+Bit Use 0 #0 When this bit is set, the Global System Manager sign-on screen is no displayed until a character is keyed.
+This option is designed for us with remote screens that are attached to the host computer via modem.
+The actual "trigger character" is determined by other bits i this flag (see below).
+When this bit is clear, the sign-on screen i displayed normally. se a in This option normally applies only to the initial sign-on screen (i.e the one displayed when Global System Manager is initiated).
+It doe not normally affect the sign-on screen that is displayed when a use is restarted by \$E or the \$STATUS RES command.
+Bit-5 (see below controls whether the option applies to only the first sign-on scree for a particular terminal or all sign-on screens for a terminal. es er w) This option applies to all screens in the configuration fil (including the "master console"), although it is only expected to be of use with remote serial screens (connected to the host computer via modem) or if the serial screen is switched off when Global System Manager is initiated resulting in feedback along the serial cable. be ia 1 #0 When this bit is set, only a specific character may be keyed trigger the initial display.
+The specific character may be eithe <cr> or <esc> as determined by bit-4, see below.
+When this bit i clear, any input character will initiate the sign-on screen display.</esc></cr> er is 2 #0 When this bit is set, the "trigger character" is ignored by Globa System Manager.
+When this bit is clear, the "trigger character" i accepted normally. al is 3 #0 When this bit is set, the sign-on screen is suppressed completely When this bit is clear, the sign-on screen is displayed normally. у.
 This option applies whenever Global System Manager attempts to display a sign-on screen.
-It applies to the sign-on screen displayed when a user is restarted by \$E or the \$STATUS RES command in addition to the sign-on screen that is displayed when Global System Manager is initiated (regardless of the value of bit-5).
-4 #10 When this bit is set, the specific "trigger character" is <esc>.
-When this bit is clear, the specific "trigger character" is <cr>.
-This bit is only meaningful if bit-1 is set.</cr></esc> 5 #20 When this bit is set, the suppression applies to the initial sign-on screen, displayed when Global System Manager is initiated on a particular terminal AND all subsequent sign-ons (e.g. when after \$E has been used).
-When this bit is clear, the display suppression only affects the first sign-on screen.
-6 #40 Reserved for future use.
-7 #80 Reserved.
-This bit must be clear otherwise unpredictable results will occur.
+It applies to the sign-on screen displaye when a user is restarted by \$E or the \$STATUS RES command in addition to the sign-on screen that is displayed when Global System Manager i initiated (regardless of the value of bit-5). ed on 4 #1 When this bit is set, the specific "trigger character" is <esc>.
+Whe this bit is clear, the specific "trigger character" is <cr>.
+This bits only meaningful if bit-1 is set.</cr></esc> en it 5 #2 When this bit is set, the suppression applies to the initial sign-o screen, displayed when Global System Manager is initiated on particular terminal AND all subsequent sign-ons (e.g. when after \$ has been used).
+When this bit is clear, the display suppression only affects the first sign-on screen. a \$E 6 #4 Reserved for future use.
+7 #8 Reserved.
+This bit must be clear otherwise unpredictable results wil occur.
+11